 Students are required to submit a formative assignment of 3,000 - 3,500 words on one of the titles given below.
-Students will receive feedback about the formative assignment and at the end of unit 3 students will be required to submit it as part of their summative assessment portfolio (see summative assessment portfolio section below for details).
+Students will receive feedback about the formative assignment and at the end of unit 3 students will be required to submit it as part of their summative assessment portfolio (see unit 3 for details).